synth-me/TOOL/README.md

 ```perl
 build
 ```
-and for windows users
+and for windows users with perl
 ```perl
 perl build.pl
 ```
+if you're using the `release` bundle instead of cloning this repo all you need to do is run the build file inside the folder that is already built and it should work as expected as well.
 The file will generate a `/build` folder which will contain a TGML file with all content from the `src` scripts.

 ------------------------------------------